testablehttpclient/TestableHttpClient/README.md

 ## Acknowledgments

-This library is largely inspired by the HttpTest functionality from [Flurl](https://flurl.dev).
+This project is largely inspired by the HttpTest functionality from [Flurl](https://flurl.dev).
 A lot of the ideas came from the thread about unit testing HttpClient code in [this dotnet issue](https://github.com/dotnet/runtime/issues/14535).